Wangzy455/Wangzy455/README.md

 - milvus

 #### 🚀 Work experience:
-- 2025.7 - right now  XiaoHongShu Advertising platform development
+- 2025.7 - 2025.12  XiaoHongShu Advertising platform development
+- 2025.12 - right now KuaiShou MLOps
 #### 😝 Things I like to do:

 - Seriously write code and learn new things